Persian carpet: Kurdish village rugs

 From a Western perspective, there is not much detailed information about Kurdish village rugs, probably because there is insufficient information to identify them, as they have never been specifically collected in the West.
 Usually, rugs can only be identified as "northwest Persian, probably Kurdish".
 As is generally the case with village and nomadic rugs, the foundation of village rugs is more predominantly of wool.
 Kurdish sheep wool is of high quality, and takes dyes well.
 Thus, a rug with the distinct features of "village production", made of high-quality wool with particularly fine colours may be attributed to Kurdish production, but mostly these attributions remain educated guesswork.
 Extensive use of common rug patterns and designs poses further difficulty in assigning a specific regional or tribal provenience.
-A tendency of integrating regional traditions of the surrounding areas, like Anatolian or northwestern Persian designs was observed, which sometimes show distinct, unusual design variations leading to suggest a Kurdish production from within the adjacent areas.
+A tendency of integrating regional traditions of the surrounding areas, like Anatolian or northwestern Persian designs was observed, which sometimes shows distinct, unusual design variations leading to suggest a Kurdish production from within the adjacent areas.
 Also, northwestern Persian towns like Hamadan, Zenjan or Sauj Bulagh may have used "Kurdish" design features in the past, but modern production on display at the Grand Persian Exhibitions seems to focus on different designs.

 Qashqai

 The early history of the Qashqai people remains obscure.
 They speak a Turkic dialect similar to that of Azerbaijan, and may have migrated to the Fars province from the north during the thirteenth century, possibly driven by the Mongol invasion.
 Karim Khan Zand appointed the chief of the Chahilu clan as the first Il-Khan of the Qashqai.
 The most important subtribes are the Qashguli, Shishbuluki, Darashuri, Farsimadan, and Amaleh.
 The Gallanzan, Rahimi, and Ikdir produce rugs of intermediate quality.
 The rugs woven by the Safi Khani and Bulli subtribes are considered among the highest quality rugs.
 The rugs are all wool, usually with ivory warps, which distinguishes Qashqai from Khamseh rugs.
 Qashqai rugs use asymmetric knots, while Gabbeh rugs woven by Qashqai more often use symmetric knots.
 Alternate warps are deeply depressed.
 Wefts are in natural colours or dyed red.
 The selvedges are overcast in wool of different colours, creating a "barber pole" pattern, and are sometimes adorned with woolen tassels.
 Both ends of the rug have narrow, striped flat-woven kilims.
 Workshops were established in the nineteenth century already around the town of Firuzabad.
-Rugs with repeating boteh and the Herati pattern, medallion, as well as prayer rug designs resembling the millefleurs patterns of Indian rugs were woven in these manufactures.
-The Herati design may sometimes appear to be disjointed and fragmented.
-The Qashqai are also known for their flatweaves, and for their production of smaller, pile-woven saddle bags, flat-woven larger bags (mafrash), and their Gabbeh rugs.
+Rugs with repeating boteh and the Garus pattern, medallion, as well as prayer rug designs resembling the millefleurs patterns of Indian rugs were woven in these manufactures.
+The Garus design may sometimes appear to be disjointed and fragmented.
+The Qashqai are also known for their flat-weaves, and for their production of smaller, pile-woven saddle bags, flat-woven larger bags (mafrash), and their Gabbeh rugs.